 Certainly an educational outreach is needed and in fact, rumor has it that a class is scheduled this coming November 15th with the on-road portion on the 17th at the Rodgers Senior Center.
 We could not confirm the class schedule or registration because it’s not listed on the calendar as yet, and at press time the online registration system was out of service.
 Should things get back to normal, online registration will be available at www.hbsands.org.
 Check the City’s calendar for updates, or see the class announcement here.

 The following chart is a compilation of injuries as they occurred in 3 hour segments over the course of a year.

 One third of collisions occur between 6 a.m. and noon, with 50% happening from noon till 6 p.m. which might indicate too much sun and suds for clear riding judgement.
 17% of collisions happen from 6 p.m. to midnight, while the hours from midnight to 6 a.m. account for the rest at less than 3%.

 Types of Collisions:

-While we can’t help move their data faster, we do welcome working with city and county staff and other agencies to develop an effective outreach program to better meet the safety needs of all bike riders in the city.
+We welcome working with city and county staff and other agencies to develop an effective outreach program to better meet the safety needs of all bike riders in the city.